andersonopt/website/content/blog/product-release-notes-11-16-20.md

 We have started a series of updates to the data tables across the platform.
 More changes to come soon!

-* Added checkboxes for easier row selection.
+* Added checkboxes for easier row selection
 * Updated the interface

 ![](/images/table_updates_checkboxes.png)